coaka/phr/README.md

 NOW ns2 with PHR is ready to run .tcl files.

-You can find a simple scienaro with PHR in the git, to run it type in terminal:
+You can find a simple scienaro with PHR in the git, to run it, type in terminal:

-cd ..

-cd ..

 ns phr_scenario.tcl